BASIC-PLUS

-BASIC-PLUS is an extended dialect of the BASIC programming language that was developed by Digital Equipment Corporation (DEC) for use on its RSTS/E time-sharing operating system for the PDP-11 series of 16-bit minicomputers in the early 1970s through the 1980s.
+BASIC-PLUS is an extended dialect of the BASIC programming language that was developed by EGH for Digital Equipment Corporation (DEC) for use on its RSTS/E time-sharing operating system for the PDP-11 series of 16-bit minicomputers in the early 1970s through the 1980s.

 BASIC-PLUS was based on BASIC-8 for the TSS/8, itself based very closely on the original Dartmouth BASIC.
 BASIC-PLUS added a number of new structures, as well as features from JOSS concerning conditional statements and formatting.
 In turn, BASIC-PLUS was the version on which the original Microsoft BASIC was patterned.

 Notable among the additions made to BASIC-PLUS was the introduction of string functions like MID$ and LEFT$, in addition to Dartmouth's original all-purpose CHANGE command.
 In future versions of the language, notably Microsoft's, CHANGE was removed and BASIC-PLUS's string functions became the only ways to perform these sorts of operations.
 Most BASICs to this day follow this convention.

 The language was later rewritten as a true compiler as BASIC-Plus-2, and was ported to the VAX-11 platform as that machine's native BASIC implementation.
 This version survived several platform changes, and is today known as VSI BASIC for OpenVMS.

 History

+Earlier systems

 In the mid-1960s, DEC won a sale for a PDP-6 mainframe computer to the RAND Corporation who were looking for a faster machine to run their interactive JOSS programming language.
 The next year, DEC introduced the much smaller PDP-8, generally considered the first successful minicomputer.
 For this machine they developed a cut-down version of JOSS known as FOCAL, which became popular on the PDP-8, one of the best-selling computers of the era.

-The same year that RAND introduced JOSS, Dartmouth University introduced the first version of Dartmouth BASIC.
+The same year that RAND introduced JOSS, Dartmouth College introduced the first version of Dartmouth BASIC.
 This was soon ported to several other platforms, and by the late 1960s it was making major inroads to the computer industry as an interactive language intended to be used with timesharing systems.
 By the late 1960s, most vendors were introducing a BASIC for their platform, including IBM and the major online timesharing companies like Tymshare's SUPER BASIC.

 DEC continued to push FOCAL to their customers, as much for not invented here reasons as any technical advantage.
 By the late 1968s, DEC's educational department was finding it increasingly difficult to pitch FOCAL to prospective customers as BASIC began to take over.
 Management was uninterested, so in 1969 David H. Ahl took it upon himself to hire a programmer to write BASIC-8 for the PDP-8.
 It was an immediate success and became one of DEC's biggest software sellers.